 The Annual Meeting is a collaborative effort between AACE/EACE and CPEN.
 This meeting provides a formal opportunity to exchange information, highlight best practices, and network among national and international cancer patient educators and practioners.
-The meeting is September 19-22 2012, in Ann Arbor, MI and its theme is "From Theory to Practice: Making a Difference Through Cancer Education."
-Please visit the Annual Meeting page for additional information.
+The meeting is 22-25 October 2014, in Clearwater Beach, FL and its theme is "Building Gloabal Bridges, Providing Qualtiy Cancer Education."
+Please visit the Annual Meeting site for additional information.

 The NCI CPEN Awards Committee recognizes outstanding contributions to the field of cancer patient education by individuals, groups and organizations.

 This new committee will keep CPEN members informed of new resources and tools and will provide information and updates on a regular basis

 The Learning Resource Center Committee works on issues related to the development and maintenance of Learning Resource Centers (LRC).
 The group has conducted a survey of learning center coordinators at CPEN institutions, developed resource sheets on FAQs related to the LRC, and developed a manual to assist with developing, organizing and managing a LRC.

 Current projects include: creating reviews of recommended and/or new resources for Learning Resource Center collections, creating teleconference presentations on LRC topics, and developing a competency checklist for LRC volunteers.